 Historically offered at startups and tech companies, restricted stock units (RSUs) are gaining broader popularity alongside stock options in employee incentive plans.

-Nike, as part of an overhaul of its compensation structure, has recently given employees the option of choosing either RSUs, nonqualified stock options, or a 50/50 mix of the two.
+Nike, for instance, gives employees the option of choosing either RSUs, nonqualified stock options, or a 50/50 mix of the two.

 If you’ve been offered these options, what should you do?

 A form of equity-based compensation, RSUs are a grant of units, which, after a vesting period, give employees a set number of shares of company stock.
 Vesting schedules vary, but typically span four years.
 Once vested, shares can be sold at any time or held indefinitely—they do not expire.